 The Sony Alpha 7R V is a marvel of resolution and technological innovation.
 Its 61MP full-frame Exmor R BSI CMOS sensor delivers unparalleled detail.
 Despite the high pixel count, its backside-illuminated design and powerful BIONZ XR processor ensure very good low-light performance, producing detailed images with well-controlled noise up to ISO 12800.

-A standout feature is its revolutionary AI Processing Unit, which drives the most advanced autofocus system in a Sony camera, offering highly accurate subject recognition and tracking even in challenging light (AF sensitivity down to -4 EV).
+A standout feature is its revolutionary AI Processing Unit, which powers the most advanced autofocus system in a Sony camera, providing highly accurate subject recognition and tracking even in challenging lighting conditions (AF sensitivity down to -4 EV).
 The 8-stop 5-axis in-body image stabilization is also incredibly effective, allowing for extremely slow handheld shutter speeds, which is a massive advantage in low light for both stills and video.

 - Delivers unparalleled image detail from its 61MP full-frame sensor.